aminoz007/aws-newrelic-loggroup-connector/README.md

 # New Relic CloudWatch LogGroups Connector

-AWS Serverless application that subscribes log groups from CloudWatch Logs to New Relic log ingestion lambda function.
+AWS Serverless application that subscribes log groups from CloudWatch Logs to New Relic log ingestion lambda function automatically.

 ## Installation